Charge Transport Capacity as a Probe of Resonances in Models of Many-Body Localization: Charge Transport Capacity in Interacting Models

 In the above argument, $\xi$ enters the picture by determining the asymptotic fate of this probability at a large enough system size $L^*(\xi)\propto \xi$.
 One may wonder then why we do not observe in the ED data that $\doubleE[\ctc]$ saturates, as one would presume that $\xi$ is small and thus $L^*(\xi)$ is small.
 There are multiple factors that are in play here.
 First, the $L\sim O(\xi)$ at which the CTC will saturate has a prefactor which sensitively depends on $c_{\text{diag}}$ and $b_{\text{collar}}$.
 We do not attempt to determine such numbers precisely in this paper.
 Furthermore, the dependence of $\xi$ on $W$ is very weak in the Anderson insulator [see Eq.~(\ref{eq:anderson_ll})], and $\xi$ is nearly constant across $8 \leq W \leq 12$.
 Thus, if one of the $W$ values in this range has a CTC that saturates at $L$ values much larger than what is accessible to ED, then most of the $W$ values investigated in numerical studies will also not saturate.
 We see this quantitatively, where it is apparent that the current system sizes are not close to $L^*(\xi)$ at those $W$ values.
 Consequently, one will not see the CTC saturate for this range of $W$ considered to be deep in the MBL regime.
+However, if one cranks up the disorder strength to be exceedingly large, then the CTC is indeed expected to saturate with $L$ at numerically accessible system sizes.
+However, it is not desirable to perform numerics in a regime where the disorder is so large that the interactions effectively have no effect at numerically accessible system sizes.